SkyAphid/ClearDialogue/README.md

 - Code-base has extremely detailed documentation that walks you through adding new functionality

 ## Dependencies
+For simply running JDialogue as a jar, all you need is to have [Java installed](https://java.com/en/).

-As long as you have [Java8 or above installed](https://java.com/en/), JDialogue should work right out of the box.
-For development, JDialogue uses JDK8.
-All used APIs are included with JDialogue via Gradle, and are [credited in the license.](https://github.com/SkyAphid/JDialogue/blob/master/LICENSE)
+For development, JDialogue uses JDK8 and its version of JavaFX.
+All other used APIs are included with JDialogue via Gradle, and are [credited in the license.](https://github.com/SkyAphid/JDialogue/blob/master/LICENSE)

 ## Implementing JDialogue in Your Game
 - For examples of importing/exporting JDialogue files, check [`nokori.jdialogue.io`](https://github.com/SkyAphid/JDialogue/tree/master/JDialogue/src/nokori/jdialogue/io)